It’s beginning to look a lot like…COVID.

 Whoever said that Christmas is the most wonderful time of the year has probably never had the unique opportunity of working retail during the holidays.

-But whether you’re a seasonal employee or a retail pro, there are a few things you can do to make your time on the sales floor a little easier.
+But whether you’re a seasonal employee or a retail pro, there are a few things you can do to stay safe and make your time on the sales floor a little easier.

-Here are 10 tips for surviving a retail job during the holidays.
+Here are 10 tips for preventing illness and injury while working retail during the holidays.

 When you work in retail, work often comes between you and your personal holiday obligations.
 After all, who can find the time to roast a turkey, wrap presents, or even do their Christmas shopping when they’re working 60-hour weeks?

-Check the store’s schedule regularly, in case there were last-minute changes.
+Check the store’s schedule regularly to stay aware of any last-minute changes.
 The last thing you want is to get on your supervisor’s bad side because you missed a shift.

 It seems like every place you go is busier during the holidays, and that includes roads.